rockit-astro/tngd/README.md

 Part of the observatory software for the Warwick one-meter telescope.

-`tngd` is a Pyro frontend that proxies queries to the TNG weather API.
+`tngd` is a Pyro frontend that proxies queries seeing, brightness, and dust concentration from the TNG weather API.

 `tng` is a commandline utility that shows the current weather status.